- Canadian Online Gambling Regulations

 - Online Gambling Trends for 2021

 A study on the online gambling industry has shown that the market is expected to reach the $1 trillion mark in 2021.
-The popularity of online gambling has been increasing at a good rate for several years now and shows no signs of slowing down yet.
+The popularity of online gambling in Canada has been increasing at a good rate for several years now and shows no signs of slowing down yet.

 The technology for online casino gaming and betting is always improving with areas such as smoother user interfaces, increasing payment options, and tighter security drawing more players to online gambling.

 Of course, various restrictions around the world due to the global pandemic have also given a boost to almost all forms of online and mobile-based entertainment.

 So, with the demand for online gambling still increasing and online casino rankings in Canada skyrocketing, what trends can the players expect to see in 2021?
 This article will explore the key ones so keep reading to discover what could be on the horizon for online gambling this year.